Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 Learn answers to some of the most commonly asked questions on trademark registrations to improve your trademark knowledge.

-What is the duration of the opposition period?
+What is the duration of the opposition period in Switzerland?

 The opposition period for national registration begins on the day the registration is made public.
 For international registration, it starts on the first day of the month following its publication in the WIPO Gazette.